near/wallet-selector/packages/near-wallet/README.md

 ## Options

-- `walletUrl` (`string`): Wallet Url is an optional parameter to set a custom walletUrl, if using custom network configuration it defaults to testnet if it can't lookup the networkId.
+- `walletUrl` (`string?`): Wallet URL used to redirect when signing transactions.
+This parameter is required when using custom network configuration.
-- `iconPath`: (`string`): Icon Path is an optional parameter to set a custom icon for the wallet option showed in the modal.
+- `iconPath`: (`string?`): Image URL for the icon shown in the modal.
+This can also be a relative path or base64 encoded image.
 ## License

 This repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).